Sunset Lorikeet

 Like many exotic birds, the Sunset Lorikeet faces several challenges in the wild.
 According to the IUCN Red List, this bird (Trichoglossus forsteni), also known as the Scarlet-breasted Lorikeet, is officially classified as Endangered (EN).
 Current estimates suggest that there are only approximately 500–1,500 mature individuals remaining in the wild, and their numbers continue to decline.

-The main threats include:
+Main threats include:

 Interesting Facts about the Sunset Lorikeet